Russell-Pollari/stripe2qbo/README.md

 Saved the company ~$200 CAD/month with this humble CLI.

+Built with my specific use cases in mind.
+But shoudn't too hard to generalize/customize for other use cases.

 Issues, feature requests, and PRs welcome!

-If you want some help configuring this to your use case, or setting up, get in touch!
+If you want some help running this, or configuring it to your use case, get in touch!

 ## Installation